Isaac Backus

-Isaac Backus (January 9, 1724 – November 20, 1806) was a leading Baptist minister during the era of the American Revolution who campaigned against state-established churches in New England.
-Little is known of his childhood.
-In "An account of the life of Isaac Backus" (completed to 1756), he provides genealogical information and a chronicle of events leading to his religious conversion.
+Isaac Backus (January 9, 1724 – November 20, 1806) was a leading Baptist minister from Connecticut during the era of the American Revolution who campaigned against state-established churches in New England.

+Early life

+Backus was born in the village of Yantic, now part of the town of Norwich, Connecticut.
+His father Samuel died when Isaac was sixteen, and his mother was Elizabeth Tracy Brakus was left a widow to care for eleven children.
+She had had a religious conversion experience in 1721 and left a strong spiritual influence on her children, including Isaac.
+In 1740 she was sent to jail for refusing to pay taxes for religious reasons, and had another religious experience, saying she was "loosed and found Jesus in the midst of the furnace with me," until "the prison looked like a palace to me."
+She was released from prison, although she said she did not know why, it is possible her son-in-law Jabez Huntington paid the necessary taxes for her.

-Born in the village of Yantic, now part of the town of Norwich, Connecticut, Backus was influenced by the Great Awakening and the works of Jonathan Edwards and George Whitefield.
+Backus was influenced by the Great Awakening and the works of Jonathan Edwards and George Whitefield.
 He was converted in 1741.
 For five years, he was a member of a Separatist Congregationalist church.
 In 1746, he became a preacher.
 He was ordained in 1748.
 Backus became a Baptist in 1751 when he became pastor of the Middleborough Baptist Church in Middleborough, Massachusetts.
+In An account of the life of Isaac Backus, completed to 1756, he provides genealogical information and a chronicle of events leading to his religious conversion.

 In response to preaching of the Great Awakening, in 1741 Backus joined the Standing church in Norwich.
 The Norwich minister was distressed that the converts caused too much agitation and after a few years refused to invite itinerant New Lights, so in 1746 Backus and several other church members withdrew and formed a New Light church.
 In 1748 Backus became minister of a New Light church in Middleborough, Massachusetts; he continued his association with the New Lights until 1756, when he withdrew because of his opposition to infant baptism.
 He organized a Separate Baptist church in Middleborough and remained as minister there until his death.